ezBinary/File-Downloader/README.md

 ```bash
 cl /EHsc main.cpp downloader.cpp console.cpp /link /out:FileDownloader.exe
 ```

+### Platform Compatibility

+This project's Makefile is designed to work seamlessly on both macOS and Linux systems.
+Below are instructions on how to use it :

+To compile the project on macOS and Linux systems, simply navigate to the project directory in the terminal and run the `make` command.
+This will compile the source files and generate the executable `FileDownloader`.

+---

+Feel free to let me know if you need any further modifications!

 ## Contributions
 Contributions to File Downloader are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.